 Do you have summer storage?

 Yes, we have limited summer storage.
 Applications come out for summer storage after spring break.
-Cost for storage is $100. $50 will be refunded if the storage area is cleared out by September 15th.
+Cost for storage is $50.
+Storage area is cleared out by September 14th.

 Do I have to leave for winter break?

 Yes, you need to leave during winter break.
-All students need to be out of housing by Saturday, December 14th at 5 p.m.
-Students may return to housing on Sunday, January 12th at 9 a.m.
-You may keep your belongings in your room over break.
-Although, you will not have access to them though.
+All students need to be out of housing by the Sunday after reviews at 5 p.m.
+Students may return to housing the Sunday before classes begin at 9am.
+You may keep your belongings in your room over break however it is recommended you take your valuables home.
+You will not have access to your housing space over break.
 Students who have special circumstances and need to stay in student housing should contact the Housing Office prior to vacation.
 There is a daily charge for housing over winter break.
 That charge is doubled if students are not approved ahead of time.

 The building remains open during these times and students are not required to leave.